The Batman Effect: How a Costume Boosts Kindness

 Life-Lessons for Happiness & Purpose: your friendly guide to more smiles, calm and joy.

-Support Happy Spot as gold member and join the community.
+Support us as a member and join the community.
 Get the weekly newsletter.
 Members will also get exclusive updates on what's coming next to happy-spot.com.
-As a gold member you will get first access to Happy 42, coming in 2026.
+As a member you will get first access to Happy 42, coming in 2026.